 Terrace garden: At the either side of the main garden is the two longitudinal strips which forms the Northern and Southern boundaries.
 At the centre of both strips is the fountain.

 Long Garden or the Purdah Garden: This is located at the west of the main garden.
 This garden mainly has different varieties of roses.
 It has close to 16 square rose beds. the walls of the garden are covered with creepers like the Jasmine, Tecoma Bignonia, Paniculata, Vanista and many more.

 Tulips: Just around the circular garden there are rooms for different storage.
 In this there is a collection of bonsais which is supposedly one of the best collections in the country.

 Visiting hours: From 9am till 4pm

-Entrance: entry to Rashtrapati Bhavan is from Gate 2 (Rajpath) Gate 37 (Dalhousie road) and Gate 38 (Church road)
+Entrance: entry to Rashtrapati Bhavan is from Gate 2 (Kartavya Path) Gate 37 (Dalhousie Road) and Gate 38 (Church Road)

 Further details are available at http://rashtrapatisachivalaya.gov.in/rbtour

 For any further information or queries please contact

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.